YingjieQiao/Mine-Sweeping-Game/README.md

 6. about the 10/18/24 instead of self.data thing: I started off using these two, even thought the 2 attrs are untouched, as in un mdified, but in the easy mode, which I expeirments, they are changed to 800.....

+7.Kivy's colour format follows the opengl convention of being in the range 0-1, not 0-255.
+Numbers above this range are taken as 1, so your values come out as white.
+Use color=[0.41, 0.42, 0.74, 1] instead (i.e. dividing by 255).

 ### ref

 adding new attr: https://subscription.packtpub.com/book/application_development/9781783987382/1/ch01lvl1sec12/declaring-properties-within-a-class